NoraPDev/ApplePieJoinery/README.md

 #### **WCAG Report**

-* I have tested the site with [WCAG](https://chrome.google.com/webstore/detail/wcag-color-contrast-check/plnahcmalebffmaghcpcmpaciebdhgdf?hl=en) for any color blindness or contrast issues.
+* I have tested the site with [WCAG](https://chrome.google.com/webstore/detail/wcag-color-contrast-check/plnahcmalebffmaghcpcmpaciebdhgdf?hl=en) for any color blindness issues or contrast issues.
 The test is showing one contrast issue with the contact buttons on the cardboxes.

 ## **Deployment**
 I have followed the steps below for deployment: